solidjs-community/solid-primitives/packages/input-mask/README.md

 </>;
 ```

 As you can see, this function requires an empty label as `previousElementSibling` to the input field, which will be automatically given two attributes, `data-mask-value` and `data-mask-pattern`, which can be used to display the pattern over the input.
 This label must be formatted so that its content will match the text in the adjacent input; use a transparent border and padding to achieve this effect.
+You need not use an inline style; you can also use your favorite way to deploy the CSS (e.g. tailwind or solid-styled).

 ## Usage with form handling libraries